-PLEASE CLICK THE LINK BELOW TO REGISTER TO OUR SPRING SEASON.
-YOU NEED TO MAIL THE FORM WITH THE PAYMENT TO GBYSL BY JANUARY 6TH TO GUARANTEE TEAM PLACEMENT.
+PLEASE CLICK ON THE LINK BELOW TO REGISTER TO OUR SPRING SEASON.
+YOU NEED TO MAIL THE FORM WITH THE PAYMENT (if not paid on-line at time of registration) TO GBYSL BY JANUARY 23RD TO GUARANTEE TEAM PLACEMENT.
 IF NEW TO GBYSL, WE NEED A COPY OF THE BIRTH CERTIFICATE.

-TO OUR RETURNING PLAYERS, IF YOU ARE RETURNING WITH YOUR SPRING SEASON COACH, YOU NEED TO GIVE YOUR SIGNED REGISTRATION FORM AND PAYMENT TO YOUR CURRENT COACH.
+TO OUR RETURNING PLAYERS, IF YOU ARE RETURNING WITH YOUR SPRING SEASON COACH, YOU NEED TO GIVE YOUR SIGNED REGISTRATION FORM AND PAYMENT (if not paid on-line at time of registration) TO YOUR CURRENT COACH.

 |FIRST GAME||AUGUST 20|

 |SECOND GAME||AUGUST 27||PICTURE DAY AT SHOPPERS SQUARE|

 GBYSL encourages players to play in their appropriate age group.
 Playing in an age group higher than their actual age should be reserved for players with exceptional technical and tactical abilities.
 There are physical, social and emotional ramifications to playing in higher age groups.
 The decision to play up should be given careful consideration by parents, coaches and the club to ensure that it is in the best interest of the player.
 This policy provides guidelines for requesting Play up Approval.

 ALL Recreational Players - 1 year play up allowed without approval.
 Exceptions may be granted by GBYSL to players in outlying areas where an age appropriate team does not exist within their area.
 Recreational players will NOT be allowed to play up more than 1 year.